userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

     category: docs
 ---

 Now that we have a sprinkle with an empty page to work with, it's time to get started with our database integration.
-Our data structure for the database table will be strait forward: We'll store pastries in a `pastries` table using the following columns:
+Our data structures for the database table will be straight forward: We'll store pastries in a `pastries` table using the following columns:
 - id
 - name
 - description